syznq/Roblox/README.md

 • Public blacklisting
 • IP/HWID bans from all associated services

-This software is provided "AS IS" with ZERO tolerance for theft.
+This github repo is provided "AS IS" with ZERO tolerance for theft.
-By using this software, you acknowledge these terms are legally binding.
+By using these scripts, you acknowledge these terms are legally binding.

 NO WARRANTIES PROVIDED.
 USE AT YOUR OWN RISK.